amatkivskiy/android-investigator/README.md

 *Tag*, stacktrace *method depth*, *thread* on/off, and *log level* are customizable through the fields of the class.
 (check out [the class][TheClass] itself or the [javadoc][JavaDoc])

-What it is useful for?
+When it is useful?
 ----------------------
-Android Investigator can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
-(But once it's available on the classpath, I found myself using it for quickly checking object instances or threads in simple situations too.)
+It can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
-Adding a few simple Investigator log calls to checkpoints **can provide information about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.
+Adding a few simple Investigator log calls to checkpoints can provide a **quick overview about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.

-*Note:* Android Investigator is not intended as a logging solution for production code.
-It is for temporary ad hoc logging during investigating something.
-I usually just keep it on the debug classpath to not include it in the release build.
+(I also found myself using it instead of simple debugging, too.)

 Download
 ----------